 This case is just one of many in a wave of ERISA class-action complaints designed to extract costly settlements.
-In 2020 alone, plaintiffs filed over 200 ERISA class actions, "an all-time record that represents an 80% increase over the number of ERISA class actions filed in 2019 and more than double the number filed in 2018.22 In many of these cases, including this one, the complaint contains no allegations about the fiduciaries' decisionmaking process-the key element in an ERISA claim for breach of fiduciary duty.
+In 2020 alone, plaintiffs filed over 200 ERISA class actions, "an all-time record that represents an 80% increase over the number of ERISA class actions filed in 2019 and more than double the number filed in 2018."
+In many of these cases, including this one, the complaint contains no allegations about the fiduciaries' decisionmaking process-the key element in an ERISA claim for breach of fiduciary duty.
 See Harris v.
 Amgen, Inc., 788 F.3d 916, 936 (9th Cir.
 2014), rev'd on other grounds, 577 U.S. 308 (2016).
-Instead, the complaint asks courts to infer an inadequate process from hindsight-driven, circumstantial allegations about the outcome of fiduciaries' decisions.
+Instead, the complaint asks courts to infer an inadequate or disloyal process from hindsight-driven, circumstantial allegations about the outcome of fiduciaries' decisions.
 While these suits purport to protect employees' retirement savings, they in fact risk having the opposite effect.
-Rather than allowing fiduciaries to draw on their expertise to make a range of discretionary decisions, these suits push plan sponsors into a corner, pressuring them to narrow the range of options available to participants-an outcome that is thoroughly at odds with ERISA's diversification and participant-choice values.
+Rather than allowing fiduciaries to draw on their expertise to make a range of discretionary decisions, these suits push plan sponsors into a corner, such that they have no choice but to adhere to whatever serves plaintiffs' attorneys-and their pocketbooks.